 Do I have to be Catholic to live on campus or receive rehabilitation at St. Ann’s?

 No, St. Ann’s Community welcomes people of all faiths and backgrounds.
 We were founded in 1873 by the Sisters of St. Joseph, and we continue to provide a caring, inclusive atmosphere based on Catholic values.
 We offer Mass six days a week and on-site pastoral care for all of our residents.
 Please refer to our Pastoral Services page for more information.

 What are your visiting hours?

 Visitors are allowed at any time.
 We love having visitors here, and children are more than welcome.
 We have many beautiful common areas both inside and outside the building to accommodate groups of all sizes.
-In addition, we have many organized opportunities for families to visit including special occasions, summer barbeques, holidays, and more.
+In addition, we have many organized opportunities for families to visit including special occasions, summer barbecues, holidays, and more.
 Immunized pets are welcome too!

 Are there social activities for residents?